Find Nursing Schools

 Public Public vs. Private

-67% of Radford students take out loans to afford college costs.
-The average amount of student loans is $7,385 a year.
-The school reports a student loan default rate of 1.8% which is much lower than the average rate of 10.8%!
+Roughly 55% of students at Stratford University take out loans to pay for college.
+The average amount of student loans is $4,499 a year.
+Students should know that the student default rate at this school is 15.7% which is higher than the national average of 10.8%.

 Private not-for-profit Public vs. Private